A Brief Overview of Flax Weaving in New Zealand

-Then imagine, hmm, it's a tad cooler than where they came from (that’s an understatement).
+Then imagine, hmm, it's a tad cooler than where you've come from (that’s an understatement).
 What would you do?
 How would you survive?

 That's what it was like for Māori when they first arrived in New Zealand.
 For these intrepid travellers, flax (harakeke) played a big part in ensuring that survival.
 The women brought with them the skills of raranga (flax weaving).
 They already knew how to weave baskets and mats.